HerrPhil/Puzzles-MaxProfit/README.md

 a Ph.D computer scientist nor a competitive programmer to fuck off.
 The probability that everybody else will have an epiphany in the 100-minute coding test time and replicate the expected algorithm is very small.
-This is especially for anyone who never heard of this algorithm and does not memorize competitive programming algorithms.
+This is especially true for anyone who has never heard of this algorithm and does not memorize competitive programming algorithms.
 This is something that is simply not used in the workplace.

 #### Exercising the Kadane Algorithm by hand